 On December 21st, I flew down to Florida to hike the first thirty miles of the Florida Trail and engage in some touristing.
-Aside from my working holiday in Australia, I’ve taken no winter holidays since childhood, but this year the stars aligned with a work holiday and general antipathy on my part towards facing another commercial Christmas where people exchange unnecessary bits of plastic.
+Aside from my working holiday in Australia, I’ve taken no winter holidays since childhood, but this year the stars aligned with a work vacation and my antipathy towards facing another commercial Christmas where people exchange unnecessary bits of plastic.
 I told my family that if they wanted to give me presents they could make charity donations, furthermore told them that I would not be getting them (except my sister’s kids) presents aside from charity donations, and escaped to somewhere with a surprising general absence of Christmas decorations.

 After purchasing supplies and downloading the southern FT segment on Guthook, I took Lyft out to the Oasis Visitor Centre, the FT’s southern terminus in Big Cypress National Preserve.
-The basic reason why I chose Florida for my vacation is obvious: heat.
+The reason why I chose Florida as a destination is obvious: heat.
 I chose the first thirty miles of the FT because they were supposedly extremely difficult and involved wading through swamp, and swamp-wading is an essential activity for any tourist in Florida.
 I chose Lyft because it was substantially cheaper than Uber.

 The Lyft driver was wary about dropping me off at the isolated visitor centre; I think he thought I was engaged in the ‘young person in Europe’ variety of backpacking, since he seemed unable to register the information that I was walking to I-75.
-He continued hovering around as I rearranged my backpack on the curbside, as if he thought that I would change my mind, but finally drove off.
-The visitor centre was small, but had some interesting displays and a short informational film that I sat and watched before filling out my hiking permit at the desk.
+He continued hovering around as I rearranged my backpack on the curbside, as if he thought that I would change my mind, but finally he drove off.
+The visitor centre was small, but its displays were interesting and it had a short informational film that I sat and watched before filling out my hiking permit at the desk.
 The employees warned me that they had heard the trail was extremely dry, which is what I had heard as well – no water for over twenty miles.
-The last few days had seen some heavy rain in Florida, so I was hoping to encounter a decent amount of water, but just in case I had brought five litres.
+Parts of Florida had seen heavy rain over the last few days, so I was hoping to encounter a decent amount of water, but I was carrying five litres just in case.

 I had devoted a lot of thought pre-trip to what kind of footwear I would use for the FT.
 Boots seemed out of the question, especially for wading, and I had read trail journals where people mentioned throwing away their shoes after passing through the swamp, so I didn’t want to wear new ones.
-I decided to use my somewhat old Asics trail runners + my orthotics for dry hiking, and a very old pair of Altras + Superfeet for wading.
-I didn’t want to carry shoes, but I learned in Mission Canyon this past spring that my orthotics don’t take kindly to prolonged submersion, and I wanted to wear them as much as possible to ensure I had no foot problems.
+I decided to use my old Asics trail runners + my orthotics for dry hiking, and an older pair of Altras + Superfeet for wading.
+I didn’t want to bring two pairs of shoes, but I learned in Mission Canyon on the PCT this past spring that my orthotics don’t take kindly to prolonged submersion, and I wanted to wear them as much as possible to ensure I had no foot problems.

 A cement alligator surprised me in a lush area where the vegetation was growing easily and enthusiastically and wildly and loving life.

 I random camped, not difficult since my surroundings were flat as a board.
-Having read that the mosquitoes could be bad in Florida, I was delighted when they didn’t emerge until after dark, when I was already in my tent.
+Supposedly the mosquitoes in Florida can tortuous, so I was delighted when they didn’t emerge until after dark, when I was already in my tent.